 Manufacturing is an area of growth in the economy.
 The Institute for Supply Management’s factory index rose to 51.5 last month from 49.6 in August, the Tempe, Arizona-based group said yesterday.
 Readings above 50 show expansion, and the measure exceeded the most optimistic forecast in a Bloomberg survey.

-Bob Doll, an adviser to BlackRock Inc. (BLK), the world’s biggest money manager with $3.56 trillion in assets, repeated his view that stocks will outperform Treasuries in the coming year.
+Bob Doll, an adviser to BlackRock Inc. (BLK:US), the world’s biggest money manager with $3.56 trillion in assets, repeated his view that stocks will outperform Treasuries in the coming year.

 “The positives outweigh the negatives,” Doll wrote yesterday on New York-based BlackRock’s website.

 Spain’s lenders may need infusions of 70 billion euros ($90.4 billion) to 105 billion euros to absorb losses and still keep capital ratios above thresholds outlined in legislation last year, Moody’s analysts wrote yesterday in a report.
 That compares with the 53.7 billion-euro shortfall found last week after officials commissioned a stress test designed to lift doubts about the financial industry’s ability to withstand losses.